rkotynski/leaf_finch/README.md

 # LEAF_FINCH

 **LEAF_FINCH** designs binary amplitude masks for a digital micromirror device (DMD) using differentiable Rayleigh-Sommerfeld propagation.
 The masks are optimized so that the complex field generated in an oblique observation plane has a strong projection onto a prescribed real-valued target field.
+Multiple phase-shifted patterns are optimized in parallel.
 The program includes a PyQt5 graphical interface, a command-line interface, CPU/CUDA/ROCm execution, automatic GPU-memory-aware chunk sizing, field reconstruction, convergence reports, and resumable checkpoints.

 Version: **1.0.0**

 ## Features

-- Nonparaxial point-to-point Rayleigh-Sommerfeld scalar propagation.
+- Nonparaxial point-to-point Rayleigh-Sommerfeld scalar propagation between non-parallel planes.
-- Circular optimization region in a plane with arbitrary direction.
+- Circular optimization region in a plane with arbitrary direction and radius.
 - Binary DMD masks trained with a straight-through estimator.
 - Cosine, spherical-wave, Siemens-star, and deterministic FZP targets.
 Cosine targets are used in the Opt.
 Lett. paper.
 - CPU, NVIDIA CUDA, and AMD ROCm support through PyTorch.
 - `torch.float32` real tensors and `torch.complex64` optical fields in performance-critical paths.
 - Automatic source-pixel and reconstruction chunk selection from available memory.
-- OOM recovery by reducing chunk sizes and retrying the failed operation.
 - Live loss plots, graceful stop after the current epoch, checkpoint save/load, and exact continuation of the local Adam state.
 - Pattern export to MATLAB, NumPy, PDF, and PNG formats.
 - Reconstruction and convergence output in MAT, CSV, JSON, PDF, PNG, and TXT formats.